michaelslec/dotfiles/README.md

 * ###[colour-schemes](http://github.com/daylerees/colour-schemes)
 A number of themes for some popular text editors that will hopefully be pleasing to your eyes and allow you to enjoy the time you spend in front of the screen.

+# A Note to Users
+If you are running a text editor or terminal emulator of some kind that, for whatever reason, does not support the patched fonts provided by Powerline, please use one of the patched fonts provided by my install script.
+Simply change your font to any font that has "for powerline" in the name.
+This should fix the issue.
+If not, feel free to message me!
+I'm always willing to help.
+Thank you!